 Thurgood Marshall spent decades building a legal arsenal to dismantle segregation.
 He did not do it so that seventy years later, his organization would fight to prevent Black parents from choosing better schools.

 In 2020, during the presidential campaign, the Trump administration released what it called the Platinum Plan — a $500 billion investment proposal specifically targeting Black communities.
-The plan included (Trump Campaign, The Platinum Plan, October 2020):
+The plan included the following (Trump Campaign, The Platinum Plan, October 2020).

 One may argue about the feasibility of these proposals.
 One may question the sincerity of their author.
 One may point out, correctly, that campaign promises are not policy and that the details of implementation were thin.
 All of these are legitimate criticisms.